-The core of the training is based on the Seven Eyed Model which is more fully described in Supervision in the Helping Professions (Hawkins and Shohet 2012, 4th edition), written by the Centre staff which has sold 100,000 copies and been translated into eight languages.
+The core of the training is based on the Seven Eyed Model which is more fully described in 'In Love with Supervision' (Shohet R. And Shohet J. 2020) and in 'Supervision in the Helping Professions' - Hawkins, McMahon and Shohet 5th edition) which has sold more than 100,000 copies and been translated into eight languages.

 - The courses are experiential which helps to build up a sense of safety and community.